Skip to content

 Syntax Overview

 Orca uses an HCL-like block syntax.
-Files use the .oc extension.
+Files use the .orca extension.

 Blocks